SalusaSecondus/CryptoGotchas/index.md

         0x6adb5cbd648b0af649d1f507543df984
         0x6adb5cbd648b0af649d1f507543df98484ed986c43cfcec47056b1d49795d944
-* Don't assume that any encoding is canonical unless it is explicitly designed to be so.
-While there are the obvious cases which ignore whitespace (hex, base64, yaml, json, xml, etc.) many also ignore capitalization (hex, [email headers](https://datatracker.ietf.org/doc/html/rfc5322), etc.).
-Many formats also support a concept of unordered set where the order of elements doesn't matter (ASN.1 [ProtoBuf](https://protobuf.dev/), etc.) .
-Interestingly, [Base64](https://en.wikipedia.org/wiki/Base64) (even ignoring whitespace) isn't canonical either!
-Since the trailing padding (which is often optional) causes you to ignore bits, the ignored bits can be anything.
-For example, while `example` would normally be encoded as `ZXhhbXBsZQ==`, there are many other possible values for it including `ZXhhbXBsZR==`, `ZXhhbXBsZY==`, and `ZXhhbXBsZf==`.
 * Public keys **are public** and any system which assumes that they remain secret is likely broken.
 Since asymmetric algorithms/implementations assume that public keys are public, they rarerly take any precautions to protect them.
 RSA ciphertexts are all smaller than the public key so you can use the [German Tank Problem](https://en.wikipedia.org/wiki/German_tank_problem) to estimate the public key.
 (This [broke privacy guarantees](https://eprint.iacr.org/2014/728.pdf) of an Australian government system called PLAID.)
 Many signatures permit key recovery.
 (See the "Signatures" section for more information.)
 Finally, since the public keys aren't secret, many implementations do not use constant-time (or side-channel-free) algorithms when handling them which opens the public keys up to "compromise".
 * [Domain Separation](domain_separation.md) is a critical property which ensures that data cannot be confused across different uses.
   This subject is complicated enough that I have [given it it's own page](domain_separation.md).